mohanraghava-higherself/jetayuV1/README.md

 - **Mock Mode:** Frontend works standalone with fallback responses; backend falls back to in-memory mock database if Supabase not configured
 - **Aircraft Flow:** Jet suggestions appear after pax is captured OR when user asks about aircraft
 - **Booking Flow:** When user says "go ahead", "book it", etc., lead status changes to "confirmed" and operators are notified
+- **Auth Flow:** Authentication is optional for chat, required only for booking confirmation
 - **Email:** If SMTP not configured, booking notifications are logged to console
-- Session data persists in Supabase across page refreshes (if same session_id used)
+- **Session Persistence:** Session data persists in Supabase across page refreshes (if same session_id used)
+- **OAuth Setup:** Configure Google and Apple OAuth in Supabase Dashboard > Authentication > Providers

 ## License